CyberLions/constitution/constitution.md

     1. Each captain position can only be held by one individual, you cannot hold multiple captain positions simultaneously.
     2. The Captains will lead the CPTC and CCDC competition teams respectively, as well as any other cybersecurity competitions unless otherwise decided by the President.
     3. The Captains will hold open meetings focused on their respective cybersecurity topics at least three (3) times a semester.
-    4. The Captains must hold tryouts for the CPTC and CCDC competitive teams before the end of September.
-    5. The Captains must have a detailed training plan prior to the start of the semester that must be approved by the President and Vice President.
+    4. The Captains must have a detailed training plan prior to the start of the semester that must be approved by the President and Vice President.
-    6. The goal of the captain positions will be to gain hands-on leadership experience in a security-focused environment and represent Penn State at various competitive events.
+    5. The goal of the captain positions will be to gain hands-on leadership experience in a security-focused environment and represent Penn State at various competitive events.
 * Chair Positions:
   * Competition Chair
     1. The Competition Chair is responsible for finding competitions the organization can compete in, facilitating team creation when required, and assisting with internal competitions.